Wednesday, June 08, 2022

 BELMOUNT HOUSE - DEPARTMENT OF ANATOMY

 This was the original late 18th century Whaley (sometimes spelt Whalley) Estate house and housed the Department of Anatomy from 1852 – 2018.
-The foreman supervising the building of the Queen's College lived in Belmont until the works were completed and then the Anatomy and Physiology Department moved in.
+The foreman supervising the building of the Queen's College lived in Belmount until the works were completed and then the Anatomy and Physiology Department moved in.
 The building underwent modifications in 1911 and again in 1952.
 It has one very unusual feature in the old Anatomy semi-circular, steeply banked teaching lecture room where there is a trap-door in the floor through which the cadavers for dissection demonstration ascended from the crypts below.

 Belmount is now part of the centre for Medical Simulation Teaching and it is where I, although retired from clinical practice, continue to teach part-time 4th year medical students in obstetrics and gynaecology.
 The Medical School of the National University of Ireland Galway currently graduates about 190 students in medicine per year, from over 40 countries.
 There is a current proposal to apply for funds totalling €40 million to build a new Medical School (for 3, 4 & 5th year clinical students) on the site of Belmount House.
 It is my earnest hope that the old Anatomy lecture theatre will be preserved within that development.